farcasterxyz/docs/docs/hubble/install.md

 ### Upgrading Hubble

-Upgrade Hubble to the latest version by running
+The Hubble script creates a crontab entry will automatically the hub every week.
+To upgrade manually, run:

 ```bash
 cd ~/hubble && ./hubble.sh upgrade